-When the output is set to "Pulsed" and the control is calling for Raise/Lower, an output will turn on for the preprogrammed time, or until a counter contact operates, and then turn off the output for a time period of 0.5 seconds plus the intertap time delay setting value.
-When the control is calling for a Raise/Lower and no counter input is applied, the output will activate for the full preprogrammed time and deactivate for 0.5 seconds, plus the intertap time delay.
+Under normal conditions, when the output is set to "Pulsed" and the control is calling for Raise/Lower, an output will turn on for the preprogrammed time, or until a counter contact operates, and then turn off the output for a time period of 0.5 seconds plus the intertap time delay setting value.
+When the control is calling for a Raise/Lower and no non-sequential or counter input is applied, the output will activate for the full preprogrammed time and deactivate for 0.5 seconds, plus the intertap time delay.